 Doug Hallward-Driemeier of Ropes & Gray LLP, attorney for Pacira, stated, “We have long argued that the FDA Warning Letter to Pacira was issued in error because it was based on FDA’s misinterpretation of the approved indication for EXPAREL and the clinical evidence supporting the drug’s approval.
 We are pleased that the agency took the extraordinary steps of withdrawing the Warning Letter and revising the EXPAREL label, both of which fully vindicate our client and its lawful and appropriate promotional practices.”

-The Ropes & Gray cross-practice team representing Pacira included appellate & Supreme Court partner Doug Hallward-Driemeier; government enforcement partner Joan McPhee; FDA regulatory counsel Kellie Combs; and litigation associates Emerson Siegle and John Dey.
+The Ropes & Gray cross-practice team representing Pacira included appellate & Supreme Court partner Doug Hallward-Driemeier; government enforcement partner Joan McPhee; FDA regulatory counsel Kellie Combs; and litigation associate Emerson Siegle.
 If you have questions about the Pacira settlement, please consult with the attorneys listed above or your usual Ropes & Gray advisor.